Reviem0/CompSci-Notes/Networks and Security/Network Layer/Ethernet.md

 - Desktop speeds are often `1Gbit/s` or `2.5 Gbit/s`, while servers and backbones use `10 Gbit/s` or higher.
 - Ethernet Switches:
 	- Receive Ethernet frames and decide whether and where to forward them
 	- They perform `smart` forwarding by learning the MAC addresses of hosts on each port.
-This information is stored in a switch p
+This information is stored in a switch port table.
+	- If a destination MAC address is unknown, the switch floods the frame to all ports.
+MAC table entries time out after a period.
+	-